kennyma/FitBitSteps/readme.md

 Build your UI according to this mock: https://drive.google.com/file/d/0B64OB33WYv7JMG1Mb2VBdUJWanc/view

 The app should:
-* Fetch today's data from Fitbit on app start
+* Fetch today's data from Fitbit
-* Auto fetch today's data from Fitbit every 1 minute
+* Auto fetch today's data from Fitbit on a regular basis
 * Display old data while fetching for new data
 * Persist data to database
 * Display list of historical step data